 Lobbied in Brussels in favor of the landmark Services Directive, which aimed to complete the internal market in services and enable services providers to compete across borders without competitive disadvantage vis-a-vis local firms.
 Providers of physical goods largely already enjoyed this ability.

-Focus areas: Grant Writing
+Focus areas: Grant Proposals

 2005 - 2006